 - Serve immediately.
 Enjoy burrata bruschetta immediately after assembling to preserve the crispy texture of the bread and the creamy consistency of the burrata.

 What to Serve With Burrata Bruschetta

 In Italy, bruschetta is typically served as an appetizer or antipasto dish.
-However, it can also be served as a side dish alongside soup, pasta, or meat-based dishes.
+However, it can also be served as a side dish alongside a variety of main dishes.

 Storage and Reheating

 How to Store

 If you plan to store bruschetta, keep the toppings separate from the bread.

 - Room Temperature- Store leftover toasted ciabatta slices in an airtight container at room temperature for up to 2 days.

 - Refrigerator- Store the tomato-basil topping in an airtight container in the refrigerator for 2-3 days.
 Burrata can only be stored for 1-2 days once opened.